 The Property Partner platform launched in 2013 offering investors the ability to invest in residential/commercial property via special purpose vehicles (SPVs).
 By acquiring shares in a particular SPV, investors own a proportion of the underlying property; generating returns via rental income (distributed as dividends) and potential capital appreciation.
 In addition to direct property investment; a new addition to the Property Partner platform is the ability to invest in property-backed development loan bonds.

-I have written a brief summary of the Property Partner proposition below along with a more comprehensive Property Partner review and Q&A underneath.
-If you find my review useful and choose to sign-up after reading, I would really appreciate if you would sign-up via my referral link.
+I have written a comprehensive Property Partner review below.
+If you find it useful and choose to sign-up, I would really appreciate if you would do so via my referral link.